ark-lang/ark/docs/REFERENCE.md

 	}

 #### "Traditional" For Loop
-Finally, if you want to iterate from A to B or vice versa, you write a for loop with two conditions.
-The first being the range, the second condition being the step.
+Finally, if you want to iterate from A to B or vice versa, you write a for loop with two conditions- the first being the range and the second being the step.
 For instance:

 	for x < 10, x++ {
 		...
 	}

-Note that `x` is not defined in the for loop, but must be defined outside of the for loop.
+Also note that `x` is not defined in the for loop; it must be defined outside of the loop.
 For instance:

 	mut x: int = 0;
 	for x < 10, x++ {